maxpiva/Nancy.Rest.Module/README.md

 # Nancy.Rest.Module

-A Nancy Module capable of mounting an annotated interface.
+A Nancy Module capable of mounting an annotated interface and use transversal filtering capabilities.

 ## Installation